Aman9868/SQL-AI-Agents-Streamlit-App/Readme.md

 # 💬 Chat with Your Database

-This is a Streamlit-based application that allows users to interact with a MySQL database by chatting with an AI model.
+This is a Streamlit-based application that allows users to interact with a database by chatting with an AI model.
 It helps users generate SQL queries based on natural language input and provides natural language responses based on the SQL query results.
 The app is integrated with Langchain's `ChatOllama` Llama 3.1 8b model and uses MySQL to perform database operations.

 ## ⚡ Features
-- 🖥️ **Connect to a MySQL database**: Enter your host, user, password, and port to establish a connection.
+- 🖥️ **Connect to a database**: Enter your host, user, password, and port to establish a connection.
 - 💬 **Chat-based interface**: Ask questions in plain English and receive SQL queries as responses.
 - 🛠️ **SQL generation**: Automatically generates SQL queries based on the schema of the connected database.
 - 🔍 **Natural language responses**: Returns results from the database in an easy-to-understand format.